 Cisco's deployment approach gradually introduces identity-based access control.
 (7:20 min)

-Cisco supports three deployment modes: monitor, low-impact, and high-security, providing a phased approach for 802.1x deployment.
-In particular, monitor mode enables 802.1x without enforcement, so your business can monitor network authentications, evaluate risks, and prepare the network for access control in later phases.
+Cisco supports three modes for a phased 802.1X deployment: monitor, low impact, and high security.
+In particular, 802.1X can be deployed in the monitor mode without enforcement.
+That way, your business can monitor network authentications, evaluate risks, and prepare the network for access control in later phases.

 IBNS 2.0 takes advantage of user-definable and reusable templates for interfaces and network access sessions.
 While interface templates can be used to simplify configuration management, the service templates can contain authorization parameters like the VLANs, IPv4 and IPv6, access control lists, and much more.
 These templates may be defined locally on the network authenticators (switch or wireless controllers) or can be authorized by a centralized policy.

 Configurable through the Cisco C3PL, the Identity Control Policy offers a flexible and extensible policy definition.
 The Identity Control Policy simplifies access management.

 These features offer detection and classification of connecting endpoints at the network access.
 The new AutoConf solution uses Auto Smart Port Macros for dynamic device-ID-based authorization.
 With its policy-based IBNS infrastructure and the interface templates, this new framework provides a simplified solution for automatic interface configurations at the enterprise edge.

 |Platform||Cisco IBNS (Classic)||IBNS 2.0 (New-Style)||Per MAC VLANs||AutoConf & Interface Templates|

 |Catalyst 2960-S, 2960-SF, 2960-C, 2960-Plus and 3560-C||12.2SE||15.2(1)E||No||15.2(2)E|